AlphaTales/IT1150-Spring19/Labs/Lab2/readme.md

 5. Both the paragraph and ordered list elements are both "boxes."
 Add a border, padding and a margin to either of these elements and format them with css

-6. Edit your css file to include styles for the border, margin and padding areas of your boxes
+6. Edit your css file to include styles for the border, margin and padding areas of your boxes.
+Be sure to also have paragraph tags in your other two pages so that you can see the impact

-7. Edit your css file to include (and implement) classes and ids.
+7. Edit your css file to include (and implement) classes and ids (in all three pages.)

+8. Be sure to include links to both stylesheets (normalize.css and your stylesheet) in all three pages.

-7. Take a screen shot of your web page in the browser and name the file "Lab2WebPage" Upload your image to the Lab1 directory
+9. Take a screen shot of your web page in the browser and name the file "Lab2WebPage1, Lab2WebPage2, Lab2Webpage3" Upload your images to the Lab1 directory

 ### Conclusion:
-"Type your lab conclusion here"
+"Type your lab conclusion here... be sure to include a discussion describing your box model and implementation of css."